contractlevel/yield/README.md

 forge test --mt invariant
 ```

+### Other Tests

-For the full Foundry test suite (which includes tests for mock contracts), run:
+For the full Foundry test suite (which includes tests for mock contracts and scripts), run:

 ```
 forge test